 For the purposes of financial reporting, the State of Illinois and participating employers are considered to be under a special funding situation.
 A special funding situation is defined as a circumstance in which a non-employer entity is legally responsible for making contributions directly to a pension plan that is used to provide pensions to the employees of another entity or entities and either (1) the amount of the contributions for which the non-employer entity is legally responsible is not dependent upon one or more events unrelated to pensions or (2) the non-employer is the only entity with legal obligation to make contributions directly to a pension plan.
-The State of Illinois is considered a non-employer contributing entity.
-Participating employers are considered employer contributing entities.
+The State of Illinois is considered a non-employer contributing entities.